 To address ethanol problems, VP has designed three VP Small Engine Fuel versions, including a gasoline for 4-cycle engines and two blends pre-mixed with oil for 2-cycle applications.
 The fuel comes in four sizes: quarts, gallons, 4-gallon pails and 54-gallon drums, and will remain stable “for years in its original sealed container,” says the company.

-According to VP, stabilizers only retard problems related to ethanol, while it products prevent the problems from occurring in the first place.
-And it says the fuel can remain in an idled machine with no negative impact on fuel systems — eliminating a pesky beginning-of-the-season oil drain.
+According to VP, stabilizers only retard problems related to ethanol, while VP-SEF prevents them from occurring in the first place.
+And it says the fuel can remain in an idled machine with no negative impact on fuel systems.

 VP hopes soon to announce distribution agreements with rental and equipment dealers, and major retailers.

-“Fuel is a component that needs to be chosen just as carefully by engine manufacturers as a cylinder head design,” says Burns.
-“It makes sense that engines will start to require premium fuel.”
+“Fuel is a component that needs to be chosen just as carefully by engine manufacturers as a cylinder head design,” says Burns. “it makes sense that engines will start to be built for premium fuel.”